element-hq/element-web/docs/cypress.md

 in different configurations. `cypress/plugins/synapsedocker/templates` contains template configuration files for each different configuration.

-Each test suite can then launch whatever Syanpse instances it needs it whatever configurations.
+Each test suite can then launch whatever Synapse instances it needs it whatever configurations.

 Note that although tests should stop the Synapse instances after running and the plugin also stop any remaining instances after all tests have run, it is possible to be left with some stray containers if, for example, you terminate a test such that the `after()` does not run and also exit Cypress uncleanly.
-All the containers it starts are prefixed so they are easy to recognise.
+All the containers it starts are prefixed, so they are easy to recognise.
 They can be removed safely.

-After each test run, logs from the Syanpse instances are saved in `cypress/synapselogs` with each instance in a separate directory named after it's ID.
+After each test run, logs from the Synapse instances are saved in `cypress/synapselogs` with each instance in a separate directory named after its ID.
 These logs are removed at the start of each test run.

 ## Writing Tests